intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/serving/README.md

 where `uri` is String type used as data identifier and `data` is `np.ndarray` type, `d` is a Python dict storing the result, format is in `key: class index, value: class probability`

 ## Data I/O with HTTP
 User can also submit requests to a HTTP server through RESTful APIs.
-The HTTP server will parse the input requests and pub to Redis input queues, and also retrieve the output results and render them as json results as a HTTP responses.
-The backend serving will leverage the cluster serving.
+The HTTP server will parse the input requests and pub them to Redis input queues, and also retrieve the output results and render them as json results in HTTP responses.
+The serving backend will leverage the cluster serving.
 ### Start the HTTP Server
 User can download a analytics-zoo-${VERSION}-http.jar from the Nexus Repository with GAVP:
 ```